Style polygon layers

 3. Click Done to apply the settings and return to the previous pane.

-4. For Height, choose the height of the polygon extrusion.
+4. For Height, set the extrusion heights of the polygons:

 2D Types